 Selfie ID Verification Pros and Cons

-As with any technology, there are advantages and drawbacks to selfie ID verification.
+There are advantages and drawbacks to selfie ID verification, as with any technology.

 Some notable advantages include:

-- Widespread use of smartphones—consumers increasingly use mobile devices to create accounts online and to access existing accounts and services.
-This is why face-based biometrics technology is increasingly replacing other methods of verification, like fingerprints, PINs and passwords.
-Over 1 billion smartphones are expected to have some form of face unlock technology in 2021.
+- Widespread use of smartphones—consumers increasingly use mobile devices to create accounts online and access existing reports and services.
+Face-based biometrics technology increasingly replaces other verification methods, like fingerprints, PINs, and passwords.
+Over 1 billion smartphones will have some form of face unlock technology in 2022.

-- Convenience—as more users unlock iPhone using Apple’s Face ID, the technology is paving the way for other face-based biometrics.
-This is because of the growing confidence and familiarity users are experiencing first-hand.
+- Convenience—as more users unlock iPhones using Apple's Face ID, the technology paves the way for other face-based biometrics, as the growing confidence and familiarity users are experiencing first-hand.
 A clear majority of global consumers have more confidence in the protection provided by physical biometrics and have less trust in passwords.

 - Speed—selfie-based authentication can help digitally verify user identity in a matter of seconds.
 The technology can leverage biometric-based 3D face maps to deliver a more reliable authentication experience than other methods like passwords, traditional knowledge-based authentication, and SMS-based two-factor authentication.